Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

 Clean the drain port using a small, round paintbrush.
-Hook up the drain tube and switch the power back on.
+Hook up the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Never Forget a Tune-Up Again
+Never Forget About Maintenance Again